 Roles available: 20 movement actors of ages 18 to 50.

-Workshop Rehearsals – see below, these are mandatory.
+Workshop Rehearsals – see below,

 Official Rehearsal Period Jan 29 to Mar 9